-Financial and Progress Reports: At the end of each quarter of the state fiscal year during the one-year grant period, grantees will be required to submit a financial status report via eGrants and a progress report via https://cjd.tamu.edu/ in the format required by CJD.
+Financial and Progress Reports: At the end of each quarter of the state fiscal year during the one-year grant period, grantees will be required to submit a financial status report via eGrants in the format required by CJD.
+Grantees will also be required to submit a semi-annual progress report via https://cjd.tamu.edu/ in the format required by CJD.